Marinabsanz/HashTrack/README.md

----How to start the project
+---How to start the project--
- After have cloned the repository yo have to install nodemodules
+ After had cloned the repository yo have to install nodemodules

  ### `npm install`